 There are eight main glaciers in Iceland.
 There are also many more smaller glaciers, but these are rapidly disappearing.
-Some of these glaciers have large glacier tongues, but there are only a few places where you will find a large glacial lake or a lagoon by the glacier's edge.
+Some of these glaciers have large glacier tongues, but there are only a few places in the Highland where you will find a large glacial lake or a lagoon by the glacier's edge.
 Among the better known glacial lagoons in Iceland are Jökulsárlón and Fjallsárlón on the south side of the Vatnajökull ice cap.
 Hagavatn is a lake that is fed by streams and meltwater from the glacier and from under the glacier.
 Located on the south side of Langjökull glacier, it is one of two such lakes connected with Langjökull with the other being Hvítárvatn.
 The main characteristic of these lakes is their milky color, and occasionally icebergs will fall into them from the glacier tongue.

 A very different landscape, kind of gray and lacking vegetation